Kontakte by Stockhausen

 Tom Donald: Where did you record KONTAKTE, and how does recording differ from live performance?

 Siwan and George: We recorded it at Saffron Hall in Saffron Walden.
-Recording was nerve-wracking due to the pressure of documenting such an iconic work, but with an excellent producer and engineer, the process became enjoyable.
+The recording was nerve-wracking due to the pressure of documenting such an iconic work, but with an excellent producer and engineer, the process became enjoyable.

 Q11: Where Can We Buy the Album?

-Siwan and George: The album will be available for download from the all that dust website, as well as on major platforms such as iTunes, Spotify, and Google Play starting 15 October 2019.
+Siwan and George: The album will be available for download from the All that dust Bandcamp Page as well as on major platforms such as iTunes, Spotify, and Google Play starting 15 October 2019.
 Be sure to listen with headphones!

 Related Articles